-In 2019, the Compensation Committee granted long-term incentive awards under the Long-Term Incentive Plan consisting of (i) 50% Financial PSUs (vesting based on both revenue and EBIT growth goals), 20% TSR PSUs, 20% stock options, and 10% service-based RSUs for Mr. Ersek, and (ii) 50% Financial PSUs (vesting based on both revenue and EBIT growth goals), 20% TSR PSUs, and 30% service-based RSUs for the other NEOs.
-Please see the "Compensation Discussion and Analysis" section of this Proxy Statement for further information regarding the 2019 long-term incentive awards, including the performance metrics applicable to the 2019 PSUs.
+In 2020, the Compensation Committee granted annual equity grants under the Long-Term Incentive Plan consisting of (i) 50% Financial PSUs (vesting based on both revenue and operating margin goals), 20% TSR PSUs, 20% stock options, and 10% service-based RSUs for Mr. Ersek, and (ii) 50% Financial PSUs (vesting based on both revenue and operating margin goals), 20% TSR PSUs, and 30% service-based RSUs for the other NEOs.
+Please see the "Compensation Discussion and Analysis" section of this Proxy Statement for further information regarding the 2020 long-term incentive awards, including the performance metrics applicable to the 2020 PSUs.
+Ms. Swanback also received a one-time RSU award in connection with her commencement of employment with the Company.

-At its February 2019 meeting, the Compensation Committee established performance objectives to be considered under the Annual Incentive Plan for the 2019 plan year.
+At its February 2020 meeting, the Compensation Committee established performance objectives to be considered under the Annual Incentive Plan for the 2020 plan year.
 As discussed in the "Compensation Discussion and Analysis" section of this Proxy Statement, participants are eligible to receive a cash payout ranging from 0% to 175% of target based on the achievement of pre-established corporate financial and strategic goals.
-The total payout under the Annual Incentive Plan for the NEOs other than Mr. Ersek is subject to a +/- 25% modifier based on the committee's assessment of individual performance with respect to key performance indicators relating to the Company's 2019 Restructuring Initiative, leadership and compliance.
+The total payout under the Annual Incentive Plan for the NEOs other than Mr. Ersek is subject to a +/- 25% modifier based on the committee's assessment of individual performance with respect to key performance indicators relating to individual business unit transformation goals, leadership and compliance.
 Please see the "Compensation Discussion and Analysis" section of this Proxy Statement for more information regarding the annual incentive awards, including the performance metrics applicable to such awards.